makrai/notes/kryscinski1808-abstraction-in-summarization.md

 # Abstract

-* the level of actual abstraction as measured by novel phrases remains low in
+* the level of actual abstraction as measured by novel phrases remains low
-* We propose two techniques to improve the level of abstraction of generated
+* We propose two techniques to improve the level of abstraction
   * we decompose the decoder into a
     * contextual network that retrieves relevant parts of the source document,
-    * pretrained language model: language generation.
+    * pretrained language model: language generation
-* we propose a novelty metric that is optimized directly through policy learning to encourage the generation of novel phrases.
-Our model achieves
+* we propose a novelty metric that is optimized through policy learning to encourage the generation of novel phras
-* results comparable to SOTA models, as determined by ROUGE scores and human while achieving a significantly higher level of abstraction as measured by n-gram overlap with the source document
+* results comparable to SOTA models, as determined by ROUGE scores and human
+  * while achieving a significantly higher level of abstraction as measured by n-gram overlap with the source document